Proper polyhedral divisors and torus actions over arbitrary fields: Functoriality and semilinear morphisms

-\begin{definition} Let $k$ be a field, $L/k$ be a Galois extension with Galois group $\Gamma$.
-Let $Y$ and $Z$ be varieties over $L$ and $\gamma\in\Gamma$.
+Whenever $S$ is a group scheme over $L$, then $S^{\gamma}$ is also a group scheme and the morphism $\beta_{\gamma}$ respects the group scheme structure. \begin{definition} Let $Y$ and $Z$ be schemes over $L$ and $\gamma\in\Gamma_{L}$.
 A \textit{semilinear morphism with respect to} $\gamma$ is a morphism of schemes $h_{\gamma}:Y\to Z$ satisfying the following commutative diagram

 where $\gamma^{\natural}:=\Spec(\gamma^{-1})$.
 Moreover, we say that $h_{\gamma}$ is a \textit{semilinear isomorphism} if $h_{\gamma}$ is an isomorphism of schemes. \end{definition}